Program

 Overview

-The Centre of Excellence training program is divided into six learning modules, with multidisciplinary approaches and cross-cutting skills developed throughout the program.
+The NF-POGO Centre of Excellence in Observational Oceanography covers a wide range of topics, with multidisciplinary approaches and cross-cutting skills developed throughout the program.

-In addition to the modules, early career scholars work on an independent learning project related to ocean carbon, eDNA, coastal resilience, or another topic of priority interest, throughout the training program, mentored by a domestic or international professional that informs a knowledge mobilization aspect to ensure scholars are effectively trained in the communication and delivery of their scientific knowledge.
+In addition to the program learning content, early career scholars work on an independent learning project related to a topic of priority interest, throughout the training program, mentored by a domestic or international professional that informs a knowledge mobilization aspect to ensure scholars are effectively trained in the communication and delivery of their scientific knowledge.

-While this independent learning project does not need to be a specific research project, it requires some basic research skills to be employed, building on the knowledge gained in the core modules.
+While this independent learning project does not need to be a research-intensive project, it requires some basic research skills to be employed, building on the knowledge gained in the program.

-Administered through the Faculty of Open Learning and Career Development, the curriculum listed below have associated microcredentials, or similar recognition, reflecting the skills and knowledge gained throughout this program in a manner that is internationally recognized by employers.
+Administered through the Marine Institute at Memorial University and the Faculty of Open Learning and Career Development at Dalhousie University, the curriculum listed below results in a non-credit and non-degree certificate of completion, reflecting the skills and knowledge gained throughout this program in a manner that is internationally recognized by employers.
 Scholars receive tangible benefits in addition to the prestige that is associated with the POGO program and the network that is unlocked through their participation.

-Oversight of the program is provided by the curriculum working group, with direction from the NF-POGO Scientific Coordinator and international observing community.
+Oversight of the program is provided by the Executive Management Committee, with direction from the NF-POGO Centre of Excellence Scientific Coordinator and international ocean observing community.

 * subject to change